Tuesday, December 30, 2025

 The Complacent Cancer Empire

-– and the perils born of complacency and profit while a breakthrough from nature — and maybe Providence — gets pushed back.
+— and the perils born of complacency and profit while a breakthrough from nature — and maybe Providence — continues to be pushed aside.

 The Illusion of Progress

 Checkpoint inhibitors (CIs) have become a hundred-billion-dollar cash cow for Big Pharma — Merck (Keytruda), Bristol Myers Squibb (Opdivo, Yervoy), Roche/Genentech (Tecentriq), AstraZeneca (Imfinzi, Imjudo), Pfizer/Merck KGaA (Bavencio), and Sanofi/Regeneron (Libtayo).
-They’re marketed as miracle drugs with fancy names nobody can pronounce and results even harder to find.
-But the truth is stark: in cold tumors like pancreatic, ovarian, and prostate, they simply do not work.
-And even in “hot” tumors such as lung or melanoma, more than 70 percent of patients still fail to get durable benefit.
+They’re marketed as miracle drugs with names nobody can pronounce and results even harder to find.

 Big Pharma keeps pushing them anyway.
 Why?
 Because the cash cow needs feeding.
-They spin “potential” into trials and glossy presentations while patients get little.
+“Potential” gets spun into endless trials and glossy presentations, while real progress stalls.
 Over time, those cash cows turned into fat pigs — bloated on profits from drugs that barely work.
 Big Pharma has grown complacent, slow, and comfortable — a health empire feeding on repetition, not results.

 When Science Becomes a Shield